 In the aftermath of a car accident, injuries are not always apparent right away.
-In many cases, it can take hours or days for symptoms to appear, and this is especially true for injuries that affect the brain.
+In many cases, it can take hours or days for symptoms to appear, especially for injuries that affect the brain.

 Regardless of whether signs of head trauma develop shortly after a crash or take time to appear, understanding how these injuries manifest can help to prevent further, often life-altering damage.

-Trauma to the head, brain, or neck can occur whether a motor vehicle accident involves a blow to the head or not.
+Trauma to the head, brain or neck may occur whether a motor vehicle accident involves blows to the head or not.
 Jarring and sudden movements can result in traumatic brain injuries that cause both physical and psychological symptoms ranging in severity.